IU-MAP/project-ram/README.md

 ## Sprint 3

+1. Filled the database by random values (took files from the Internet with random names and surnames)

+## TODO Sprint 4

 1. Connected database to java

-2. Filled the database by random values

-3. Try to setup CI

-## TODO Sprint 4
+2. Add tests for app

 ## Team Members